ravendb/docs/Articles/Raven.Documentation.Articles/articles/ravendb40-passes-intense-security-check.markdown

 RavenDB deploys cryptography essentially on two different fronts: symmetric cryptography of all data on disk, and asymmetric cryptography via X.509 certificates as a means of authentication between clients and servers.

-All symmetric encryption uses Daniel J. Bernstein’s <em>XChaCha20Poly1305</em> algorithm, as implemented in <em>libsodium</em>, with a randomized 192-bit nonce.
+All symmetric encryption uses Daniel J. Bernstein's <em>XChaCha20Poly1305</em> algorithm, as implemented in <em>libsodium</em>, with a randomized 192-bit nonce.
 There is no possibility of nonce-reuse, which means that it is considerably more resilient than adhoc designs that might make a best-effort attempt to avoid nonce-reuse, without ensuring it.
 Symmetric encryption covers the database main data store, index definitions, journal, temporary file streams, and secret handling.
 Such secret handling uses the Windows APIs for protected data, but only for a randomly generated encryption key, which is then used as part of the <em>XChaCha20Poly1305 AEAD</em>, to add a form of authentication.
 All long-term symmetric secrets are derived from a master key using the <em>Blake2b</em> hash function with a usage-specific context identifier.

 {RAW}
 {{WHITEPAPER_BANNER}}
 {RAW/}

 At setup time, client and server certificates are generated.
-Clients trust the server’s self-signed certificate, and the server trusts each client based on a fingerprint of each client’s certificate.
+Clients trust the server's self-signed certificate, and the server trusts each client based on a fingerprint of each client's certificate.
 All data is exchanged over TLS, and TLS version failures for certificate failures are handled gracefully, with a webpage being shown indicating the failure status, rather than aborting the TLS handshake.
-Server certificates are optionally signed by Let’s Encrypt using a vendor-specific domain name.
+Server certificates are optionally signed by Let's Encrypt using a vendor-specific domain name.
 Certificates are generated using <em>BouncyCastle</em> and are 4096-bit RSA.
-Keys, nonces, and certificate private keys are randomly generated using the operating system’s CSPRNG, either through <em>libsodium</em> or through <em>BouncyCastle</em>.
+Keys, nonces, and certificate private keys are randomly generated using the operating system's CSPRNG, either through <em>libsodium</em> or through <em>BouncyCastle</em>.

 ## Easy to Use Database Security